deepaksahu91/MVCInterview/README.md

                                           Deepak Sahu                                                                                                                              E-mail: deepaksahu122@gmail.com             Mobile: +91-9739270958
 PROFESSIONAL SUMMARY
-	3+ years experience in Development, Implementation of applications indifferent areas using ASP.
-Net, C#.
-Net, ASP,Crystal Reports, MS SQL server.
+	3+ years experience in Development, Implementation of applications in different areas using ASP.Net, ASP.Net MVC,C#.Net, Crystal Reports, MS SQL server.
 	Understanding the requirements of client.
 	Preparing the project design document and requirement document.
 	Coding and unit testing of forms and modules